Felice27/Felice27.github.io/physics/_posts/2023-06-23-derivation.md

 (image of new distribution)

-Thus, the density distribution function is as follows:t
+Thus, the density distribution function is as follows:
 \begin{equation}
+\displaystyle
   n(x) \equiv
   \begin{cases}
   n_{max} &\mbox{ if }  0 \leq \lvert x \rvert < d/2 \\